Can you imagine conquering fear?

 Problems arise when we try to do too much, too fast and work alone.
-Work to change one thing at a time, set measurable and attainable goals and work for the long goal, not the short win.
+Work to change one thing at a time, set measurable and attainable goals and work for the great purpose, not the small win.

 Overcoming fear and changing your lifestyle needs to be given its due attention.
 Consider treating it like a college class or a new part-time job.

 Organize and plan for your day.
 Do homework, make menu plans and prepare as much of your breakfast, snacks, lunch, and dinner ahead of time as possible.